Paralympics Australia Integrity Framework

 - Play by the Rules has useful facts sheets which outline strategies for Parents, Coaches and Clubs/Associations in creating safe environments for children in sport.

-- Play by the Rules fact sheet for guidance on taking images of children.
+- Play by the Rules fact sheet (PDF) for guidance on taking images of children.

 Sexual Misconduct Helpline